Your GDPR Responsibilities

 Are you on track to be GDPR compliant?

 As marketers, GDPR will have a big impact on how we approach our work, and yours.
 Many clients have come to us for advice to clarify whether their new processes would suffice in line with the new regulations.
 It’s important to reiterate that you must consult an attorney for advice on your interpretation of the GDPR data protection requirements and the accuracy of your understanding.
 We are happy to support you with putting processes in place, however, you are unable to rely on us to recommend a solution.

 You may wish to refer to the ICO for guidance on your GDPR project.
 There is a checklist for Data Controllers which is designed to help you, as a data controller, assess your high level compliance with data protection legislation.
 This should highlight where you are up to with your journey and what you have got left to look into to make sure you are on track.

-You will need to invest time and effort in order to be ready for GDPR – please take the time in April to prioritise this and get in touch with us if you require help in putting processes in place prior to the deadline.
+You will need to invest time and effort in order to be ready for GDPR – please take the time to prioritise this and get in touch with us if you require help in putting processes in place prior to the deadline.
 ClientsFirst will not be able to work with clients who cannot assure us that the data they store is GDPR compliant.

 How we can help

 Available on Adviser-Store is a template pack to guide you through your GDPR project.
 This is provided by Jigsaw Tree and includes a project plan, impact assessment, supplier tracking, application logs and more.

 To further assist in putting processes in place, you may wish to look at MailFirst Advanced Training which will take you through the additional features and functionality MailFirst has to offer, such as: double opt-in, segmentation & preference centres, to name but a few.